shreyask3107/shreyask3107.github.io/_pages/other.md

 I also like theme songs and scores from Hans Zimmer, Ramin Djawadi , Brian Tyler ([F1 theme!](https://www.youtube.com/watch?v=8AYy-BcjRXg)), Ludwig G&ouml;ransson and Alan Silvestri.

 ## Language: ##
-I can speak [6 languages](https://drive.google.com/file/d/1BLh826hWjfB9WzqxdRMtBk1tdjcRABrI/view?usp=sharing) (and understand 7) and would like to learn more languages like Sanskrit, Italian and Spanish along with improving on Kannada, French and German.
+I can speak [6 languages](https://drive.google.com/file/d/1BLh826hWjfB9WzqxdRMtBk1tdjcRABrI/view?usp=sharing) (and understand 7) and would like to learn more languages like Sanskrit, Italian and Spanish along with improving upon Kannada, French and German.

 ## Sketching: ##
 A few of my [sketches](https://drive.google.com/drive/folders/10i5ru6oahtPOYvSR3Yadbabe0xIXm_x9?usp=sharing).
 Sketching has helped me a lot in appreciating the fine details (see: Ironman sketches).